jprchlik/sigmoid_selector/docs/overview/index.rst

     #.
 Y --> The y-coordinate in arcseconds from the disk at T_best or T_obs.
 Check the description of X for more infromation.

     #.
-AR_START --> The end time of the magnetic fields in the region, which is not necessarily the AR end time.
+AR_END --> The end time of the magnetic fields in the region, which is not necessarily the AR end time.
 The time must be in YYYY-MM-DDTHH:MM:SS.MMM format.

     #.
 SIG_START --> The start time of the sigmoid as seen in Hinode XRT syntopic images.
 The time must be in YYYY-MM-DDTHH:MM:SS.MMM format.